business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Your marketing shouldn’t attract predatory customers

-All-star customers trust you, so they’re more understanding and insist on giving you control.
+Returning customers trust you, so they’re more understanding.
 You’re no longer expected to bend over backward or take abuse for a chance to earn their business.

 They don’t fight, bully or manipulate you for the best deal.
-They realize you’re unique and the only one who can offer the one thing you provide.
+They respect your unique selling proposition and know you’re the only one with your offering.
 Getting and retaining customers is so much easier when they’re loyal, trusting and easy to please.

-Jamie Johnson contributed to the writing and research in this article.
+Skye Schooley and Jamie Johnson contributed to this article.

 Andrew McDermott, Community Member